BrettFraley/BrettFraley.github.io/_posts/2024-01-11-writing-on-writing.md

 won't entirely realize or be aware that they are mistakes until I share them with others.

-If I write a bad song, like the worst song in history, I will never know I wrote the worst song in ever made unless I shed my skin and put my work out there for others.
-Then when they're like, "nah man, um dude that really is the worst song ever".
-What is important in this scenario is that I wrote the song.
+If I write a bad song, like the worst song in history, I will never know I wrote the worst song ever made unless I shed my skin and put my work out there for others.
+Then when they're like, "nah man, dude that really is the worst song ever!", what's important is that I wrote the song.
+I got it done.
 I created and produced something.
-I wasn't scared to give it a shot, and then improve iteratively.
+I wasn't scared to give it a shot, get feedback, and improve iteratively.

-What's important is to not be scared to put yourself, or ego on the line.
+What's important is to not be scared to put yourself or ego on the line.
 Let's say I did manage to produce the most god awful musical arrangement of notes, chords, melodies, and instruments that mankind has ever heard.
-I had the time to do so because I wasn't reading a book or following a step by step tutorial on music theory or songwriting, which yes would help if such a song was __that__ bad.
+I had the time to do so because I wasn't reading a book or following a step by step tutorial on music theory or songwriting.
+Which, of course would help in the case of such a song being _that_ bad.

 One can only hinder their own creativity, productivity, and the learning process—specifically, the ability to produce, get things done, and learn from mistakes and issues within their work— by constantly wondering what others may think, how the pros do it 'the right way,' and by dwelling on always having the perfect plan or strategy.

-Let's say I have an idea for a new SaaS product (everyone has one, I know).
+Let's say I have an idea for a new SaaS product (everyone has one, right?).
 I'm like, "ya know I think I'm on to something here".
 If you're not 100% ready to invest all of your time and energy into researching your target market, forming a "real" business plan over weeks or months, then maybe just spend a weekend fleshing out a prototype.
 Build the damn thing.
 Well, that is if that's in your skill set.
 Then you'll have a very powerful, insightful, evidence-based tool at your disposal.

 I'm grinning and winking at you business intelligence folks.
 You'll have something tangible